kabinja/dom-with-styles/readme.md

 # Objective

 The goal of this function is to provide a simple way to extract the DOM of a webpage that can be contained in a single string.

-## How does it work?

-The function clones all the DOM elements of the current document.
-When cloning, the external CSS are loaded in a style element and all the computed css properties for each of the elements are inlined.

-More precisely the following actions are performed:
-- images are replaced by an empty square of the same size;
-- scripts elements are ignored;
-- link are either ignore or replaced by a style element if the are of they type stylesheet.
+We rely on the engine of [SingleFile](https://github.com/gildas-lormeau/SingleFile) to capture the page.

 ## How to use it?